rushi231/PaceMaker-3K04/TRON3K04/README.md

 ![alt text](https://github.com/rushi231/PaceMaker-3K04/blob/main/TRON3K04/Capturepace.JPG)

  ## What I learned
   - This was my first time using serial commuincation with python on such a big project.
 I learned how to send in values to a paceamaker and verify if they correct data is being inputted and outputted.
-It took time to figure out how to get it working as there were many challenges we had to overcome.
+It took time to figure out how to get it working as there were many challenges that had to be solved.

+  Below I have poseted some code written to implement serial communication using python.

    ```
  def transferfunction(self):